MidHunterX/Project-Launcher/README.md

 # Project Launcher

-A universal, intelligent project launcher that automatically detects your project type and sets up an optimized development environment with tmux sessions, proper virtual environments, and optional system services.
+A universal, intelligent project runner that automatically detects your project type and sets up an optimized development environment with tmux sessions, proper virtual environments, and optional system services.

 ### Supported Technologies